dqj5182/Weighted_Random_Sampling_for_Egyptian_Hieroglyph_Classification/README.md

 TODO:
 1. Implementation for Glyphnet
 2. Implement a larger Capsule Network with more capsules and dynamic routings (CUDA Out of Memory)
-5. Implementation of ROC curve
+3. Implementation of ROC curve
-6. Trian on 171 classes and test on 40 classes
+4. Trian on 171 classes and test on 40 classes
-7. Ensemble CNN model
+5. Ensemble CNN model
+6. Bagging and Boosting with CNN models